Tutorial

 • Click OK.

-• The new shapefile should load on the map.
+4. The new GeoPackage layer should load on the map.

 How can we help?